Relativistic Maxwell-Bloch Equations with Applications to Astrophysics: Derivation of the relativistic Hamiltonian

 \section{Derivation of the relativistic Hamiltonian}

-We start with the formalism developed by \cite{Boussiakou2002} that addresses the relativistic corrections of the Hamiltonian of a system composed of a two-level particle and the background radiation field using the Power-Zienau-Woolley gauge \citep{Tannoudji1989,Power1959,Woolley1971}.
-If we only consider the electric dipolar transition and neglect the energy of the vacuum, the Hamiltonian in the observer's frame reads
+We adopt the formalism developed by \citet{Boussiakou2002} that addresses the relativistic corrections of the Hamiltonian of a system composed of a two-level atom and the background radiation field using the Power-Zienau-Woolley gauge \citep{Tannoudji1989,Power1959,Woolley1971}.
+Since the Hamiltonian is not a Lorentz invariant, we start with the Lagrangian density for the electromagnetic field and the matter-field interaction